DeltaO3/UWAttend---3200_27/MANUAL.md

 Once a student is selected to be signed in, you may be prompted to ask the student if they consent to their photograph being taken in this class.
 If the student agrees then select **YES**.
 If they do not then select **NO**.
 If selected no, you will prompted to ask again everytime this student attends the class again.

-As you sign in students, the page will update to show how many students have signed in and how many are expected to attend (e.g., "10 signed in of 10").
+As you sign in students, the page will update to show how many students thar are currently signed in and how many are currently logged in the class list (e.g., "10 signed in of 10").

 To sign out a student, use the same search bar with the submit button and type in the student you want to sign out.
 A message will appear saying you have signed out this student.